WheatonCS/Lexos/2_InTheMargins/Prepare/Tokenize/AdvancedFeatures.md

 ### Culling Options -- Grey Words
 1. __Tool Tip:__
-   Change to "Remove the terms with the lowest frequencies from the Document-Term Matrix".
+   Exclude the terms with the lowest frequencies from the DTM.
 2. __Tool Tip Extended:__
    This feature attempts to lessen the impact of significantly different document lengths on subsequent analysis.
 3. __Example:__